BashGui/easybashgui/docs/README.md

 ## Notes

 EasyBashGUI doesn't work with original "dialog" ( old one ) that is very limited; if you have first version "dialog" in your box, install "cdialog" and alias or link "dialog" to cdialog.
-No problem in case you have at least "whiptail" installed: since version 4.0.0, EasyBashGUI is able to use it instead of (c)dialog.

-Since 5.0.0 version you can use EasyBashGUI even if NO WIDGET is installed (that is: no gtkdialog, no kdialog, no zenity, no Xdialog, no (c)dialog, no whiptail... doh!!!!! ).
+Since 5.0.0 version you can use EasyBashGUI even if NO WIDGET backend is installed (that is: no gtkdialog, no kdialog, no zenity, no Xdialog, no (c)dialog... doh!!!!! ).
 To use "super bare" EBG, simply remove the ".lib" library from your path, or set "supermode" var to "none" before easybashgui sourcing (e.g.: >export supermode="none" && source easybashgui && message "Hello world..." )

 EasyBashGUI sets gtkdialog output statements as variables through "eval".
 This way, in theory, could be possibly dangerous; nevertheless, so far, I don't know about any alternative way...